PCRuniversum/PCRedux/joss/paper.md

 show a rather flat and linear curve (Figure \autoref{fig:fig_1}).

 ![Analysis of amplification curves using the `PCRedux` package.
-A) Amplification curves can have a high diversity in their appearance.
-The left plot (positive) shows several amplification curves, almost all of which are sigmoidal.
+A) Amplification curves have a high diversity in their appearance.
+The left plot (positive) shows amplification curves, almost all of which are sigmoidal.
 The signal amplitude ranges from - 70 to 4000 relative fluorescence units (RFU).
 Noticeable are the amplification curves, which go slightly into the negative range of 10 - 20 cycles.
 Top right (negative) are negative